 Learning Organizations & Innovation

 Turning a belief in innovation into a useful practice means having your employees feel free to experiment without the repercussions that come along with failure.
 An LMS can accomplish this by setting up simulations where an employee can attempt new things without stress.
-Using an LMS, a course creator can set up simulations and role-plays where learners won’t fear failure.
+Using an LMS, an online course creator can set up simulations and role-plays where learners won’t fear failure.
 This can be key to unlocking their potential to innovate.

 Forward-thinking leadership & Learning Organizations